Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Approach

-Module~1 trains an encoder–decoder–classifier network using the Fisher-regularized composite loss introduced earlier.
-The objective balances reconstruction fidelity, predictive accuracy, and curvature regularization.
-During training (Lines~3–10 in Algorithm~\ref{algo1}), each batch is passed through the encoder to obtain latent representations $z$, reconstructed outputs $\tilde{x}$, and class predictions $\hat{y}$.
+Stage~1 trains the encoder–decoder–classifier network using the composite objective defined in Section~\ref{Step-1-design-choice}.
+During training (Lines~2–9 in Algorithm~\ref{algo1}), each batch is passed through the encoder to obtain latent representations $z$, reconstructed outputs $\tilde{x}$, and class predictions $\hat{y}$.
 Fisher penalty is computed only for correctly classified samples and combined with the reconstruction and classification losses to form the total objective.
-After every epoch (Line~11), model performance on the person-disjoint \texttt{test} set is evaluated, and the best-performing checkpoint $\theta^\ast$ is retained for downstream clustering.
+Finally, (Line~11) the best-performing checkpoint $\theta^\ast$ is retained for downstream clustering.

-Using $\theta^\ast$, we extract three descriptors for each sample: latent embedding ($z$), cross-entropy loss ($\ell_{\text{CE}}$), and Fisher penalty ($\mathsf{F}$).
-These features are combined to form a joint representation $s = [z,\ell_{\text{CE}},\mathsf{F}]$.
-In Module~2 (Lines~17–20), UMAP is applied to the correctly classified subset to preserve local geometry in a lower-dimensional manifold.
-A Gaussian Mixture Model (GMM) is then fitted on this manifold to partition the samples into $C$ clusters.
-Finally, each sample is assigned a cluster label based on its GMM posterior probability.
+Using the trained model $\theta^\ast$, we extract three descriptors for each sample $x \in$ \texttt{BpT-train}: (i) the latent embedding $z = e_{\theta^\ast}(x)$ produced by the encoder, (ii) the cross-entropy loss $L_{\mathrm{CE}}(\hat{y},y)$ measuring classification error or prediction confidence, and (iii) the Fisher penalty $\mathsf{F}(x,y;\theta^\ast)$ quantifying the local curvature (sensitivity) of the loss landscape around that sample.
+For simplicity, we will denote F as Fisher penalty and $F_c$ as Fisher penalty of correctly classified sample